jtmerritt/BeSocial/README.md

 - Test XML file import
 - deleting a group in google should delete on app
 - Update contact stats when a communication happens
-    - needs to check back to the marker for the class
 + Create class to estimate contact due date
 + Create routine for producing the long duration statistics:
     - average time